privacyint/website-guides/guide-steps/linux-dns.md

 Setup DNS-level ad-blocking on Linux

 # Summary #
-In the Internet, requests are routed to IP addresses.
-Since IP addresses can change frequently, when your computer wants to access a URL (e.g. www.reuters.com), it asks a DNS server what the IP address for that URL is, so that it can route the request.
-If the DNS server can not resolve the URL, your request will fail.

 In this guide you'll learn how to manually insert invalid DNS entries for known ad-servers and trackers, so that the requests are blocked on your device.
 Unlike browser add-ons, DNS-level ad-blocking works on *any* application or service running on your device.

 ### Setup ###

-When your operating systems wants to resolve a hostname, the first method it tries is to checks your system's *hosts file* for an address to that hostname.
+In the Internet, requests are routed to IP addresses.
+Since IP addresses can change frequently, when your computer wants to access a server by its hostname (e.g. reuters.com), it asks a DNS server what the IP address for that hostname is, so that it can route the request.
+Typically, your operating systems first checks your system's *hosts file* for an address corresponding to the hostname.
 Only if the hostname is not present in the file will the operating system ask a DNS server to resolve it.

-To setup DNS-level ad-blocking, we will add a list of malicious hostnames to the hosts file and point them to an invalid address, to ensure requests to those hosts are blocked.
-The online community provides and maintains several of these lists according to the type of services you want to block (ads, trackers, fake news, social media, etc.).
+To setup DNS-level ad-blocking, we will add a list of known malicious ad-servers and trackers to the hosts file and point them to an invalid address, to ensure requests to those hosts are blocked.
+These lists are provided and maintained by the online community.
+You can find several list to block different types of services (e.g. ads, trackers, fake news, social media, etc.).
 In this guide, we suggest you use the [unified hosts list](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) from Steven Black to block ads and trackers.

 To download the hosts list to the correct location, open a terminal window and type: